 Strong legs are crucial for staying mobile as you get older, and squats are phenomenal for increasing leg strength.

-Squats also work out your core, stabilizing muscles, which will help you to maintain balance, while also improving the communication between your brain and your muscle groups, which helps prevent falls.
+- Improve the communication between your brain and your major muscle groups, which helps prevent falls.

 They also help prevent injury by improving your flexibility (squats improve the range of motion in your ankles and hips) and balance, as noted above.

-Whether you’re a weekend warrior or a mom who chases after a toddler, you’ll be interested to know that studies have linked squatting strength with athletic ability.
+Whether you’re a weekend warrior or a mom who chases after a toddler, you will be happy to know that studies have linked squatting strength with athletic ability.

 Specifically, squatting helps athletes run faster and jump higher, which is why this exercise is part of virtually every professional athlete’s training program.

-19. Squats Tone Your Backside, Abs and Entire Body
+#19.
+Tone Your Backside, Abs, and Entire Body

 Few exercises work as many muscles as the squat, so it’s an excellent multi-purpose activity useful for toning and tightening your behind, abs, and, of course, your legs.